 They are relatively common on CT studies.
 They are more common and more widespread in smokers 2 but can also present in non-smokers.
 There may be a slightly increased male predilection but no significant age predilection 3.

 They can be of variable shape and size although most tend to be around 1-2 mm in size 3.

-Their exact aetiology is variable but chronic inflammatory tracheobronchial changes and increased endoluminal pressure may play a role in their development 4.
+Their exact etiology is variable but chronic inflammatory tracheobronchial changes and increased endoluminal pressure may play a role in their development 4.

 - 1. Higuchi T, Takahashi N, Shiotani M et-al. Main bronchial diverticula in the subcarinal region: their relation to airflow limitations.
 Acta Radiol.
 2012;53 (1): 44-8. doi:10.1258/ar.2011.110222 - Pubmed citation